by Nils Osmar.

 - Recommended reading

-- Some items on the list below have been shown to prevent degeneration of neural pathways.
+- Some items on the list have been shown to prevent degeneration of neural pathways.

 - Others appear to promote neurogenesis (the growth of new neurons and brain cells).

 - To me the evidence is convincing that the items on the list below actually do have a beneficial effect.
 So I’ve incorporated them into my daily regimen.

 Eating a HIGH HEALTHY FAT, LOW CARB, MODERATE PROTEIN DIET